-Rounding Numbers to the Nearest Whole Number (Integer) in Google Sheets
+How to Round in Google Sheets to the Nearest Whole Number (Integer)

-You can round any numerical value to the nearest whole number by using the Google Sheets function =ROUND.
+You can make Google Sheets roundup to the nearest 1 by using the aptly named =ROUND function.
 The feature uses a very straightforward syntax, with only the value inside the parentheses:

 If you filled in the function with the number “2.6” as the value it looks like: